nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

+## Test Case: TC_CreateGroup_01 - Invitation System
-**User Story**: Join a Group
+**User Story**: Invitation System
 **URL**: [Join a Group Issue](https://github.com/nicoguerra18/EventConnect-App/issues/19) **Acceptance Criteria**:
-1. Users can search for groups by name and request to join as a member.
+1. Users should be able to select an event and choose to invite other users
 2. Members can interact with each other within the group's designated area.

 **Preconditions**:
 - User is logged in to the application.
-- At least one group is available to join.
+- Users should be able to search for other users by username or email to send invitations.

 **Test Steps**:
 1. Navigate to the group search feature.
 2. Search for an existing group by name.
-3. Request to join the group.
+3. Request to join
 4. Once accepted, use the group's designated area to interact with other members.

 **Expected Results**: